Steinkjer Municipality

-or is a municipality in Trøndelag county, Norway.
+Steinkjer or is a municipality in Trøndelag county, Norway.
 It is part of the Innherad region.
 The administrative centre of the municipality is the town of Steinkjer which is located on the inner part of the Trondheimsfjord.
 The town is also the administrative centre for Trøndelag county.
 Other populated areas in Steinkjer include the villages of Bartnes, Beitstad, Binde, Byafossen, Follafoss, Følling, Gaulstad, Henning, Hyllbrua, Kvam, Lerkehaug, Malm, Mære, Sela, Skei, Sparbu, Stod, Sunnan, Vassaunet, Vellamelen, and Verrastranda.

 The 2122 km2 municipality is the 31st largest by area out of the 357 municipalities in Norway.
 Steinkjer Municipality is the 54th most populous municipality in Norway with a population of 24,032.
 The municipality's population density is 11.3 PD/km2 and its population has decreased by 0.4% over the previous 10-year period.